-It was late in the autumn of 1592; the gravely outnumbered defenders had ran out of bullets, cannonballs and arrows to fire at the battle-scarred enemy below.
+It was late in the autumn of 1592; the gravely outnumbered defenders had run out of bullets, cannonballs, and arrows to fire at the battle-scarred enemy below.
 As humongous siege towers approached the high walls of Jinju Fortress, the ragtag group of warrior monks, undisciplined guerrillas and disgraced generals that made up the city garrison began to hurl stones—or anything remotely hefty—over the beleaguered walls.
-With a force only a tenth of the opposition, this seemingly futile resistance amazingly forced the 30,000 invading Japanese warriors to flee.
+With a force of only a tenth of the opposition, this seemingly futile resistance amazingly forced the 30,000 invading Japanese warriors to flee.
 Spirits in the Joseon Kingdom were lifted… but for all too briefly.

-Despite Korea’s mightiest hero, Yi Sun-sin, absolutely schooling the Japanese in the ways of naval warfare, the land battles of the Imjin War of 1592 – 1598 were more bleak for Korea.
+Despite Korea’s mightiest hero, Yi Sun-sin, absolutely schooling the Japanese in the ways of naval warfare, the land battles of the Imjin War of 1592 – 1598 were bleaker for Korea.
 City after city fell to the Japanese blitzkrieg with ease—but the city of Jinju remained a nefarious thorn in the samurai backside.

-At first glance Jinju Fortress, the tourist heart of the small city in South Gyeongsang Province, offers little hint of its violent past.
+At first glance Jinju Fortress, the tourist heart of the small city in South Gyeongsang Province offers little hint of its violent past.
 Sat alongside a bend in the commodious Nam River, surrounded by the city yet within sight of forested mountains, the atmosphere is in fact positively peaceful.
 Interspersed between gangly trees, grassy hills and wide-open spaces are temples, shrines, pavilions, huge wooden gates, restaurants, and a national museum.
 A stroll along the high palisades while peering down on the lazy river below is highly recommended.
 Kick off your shoes and transfix yourself with the occasional period music and dance performances.

 Standing just inside the North Gate is a statue of the indomitable Kim Si-min.
 The heroic general who held out against the invaders for several days greets visitors by pointing purposely towards the battlements.
-He is not the only solider to be found still knocking about the grounds, mind.
+He is not the only soldier to be found still knocking about the grounds, mind.
 Other—some might say creepily—realistic waxwork soldiers are strewn about the fort.

 Due to the volatile nature of Korean history, much, if not all of what remains today was rebuilt sometime after the Korean War.
 In fact, the elation of Jinju’s great victory of 1592 was to be short-lived.
 Nine months later, the Japanese invaders were retreating a bloody path back to their ships in the south.
 But before reaching the sea, the samurai commanders somehow found time to settle the score with the defiant Jinju, finally breaching the city’s walls in a second fight.
 If accounts from the time are to be believed, the waters of the Nam River at the foot of the fort could not dilute the blood that trickled down from the battle above.